 Overdose Data to Action Program

+In San Diego County, the OD2A Program worked to build links between at-risk communities and the resources and information that can help them from developing an opioid misuse disorder.
 Some of the most vulnerable to developing an opioid misuse disorder are on the opposite end of the age spectrum.
-For older adults with chronic or post-surgical pain, opioids have become a very common pain solution.
-The OD2A Program’s resource and education efforts focus on empowering older adults to take a more active role in choosing alternatives to opioids for pain management.
+For older adults with chronic or post-surgical pain, opioids have become a common pain solution.
+The OD2A Program’s resource and education efforts focused on empowering older adults to take a more active role in choosing alternatives to opioids for pain management.

 For teens, experimentation and curiosity are common traits.
 But with opioids, there’s a substantial risk of addiction and progression to illicit opioids, including heroin.
 The OD2A Program provided tools to help parents communicate the dangers of opioid use to their children as well as to educate teens to recognize opioid misuse among their peers.